geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system for estimation of recoverable mineral reserves.
+Geomodeling system of lythosphere for estimation of mineral reserves.

-To compile the program you need to install GLScene components in RAD Studio before.

 Now in stage of conversion from px database to sqlite.

-© 1997-2023 The Geoblock Team
+© 1997-2024 The Geoblock Team